yozaner1324/spring-data-geode-examples/README.md

 # Running The Examples

 Each example has at least one test file located in the test directory.
 The examples are driven by the tests, so simply run the test either through your IDE or via the commandline.
+The logging level of the examples is set to "error", so there will be no output.
+To see output, simply find the `logback.xml` file located in src/test/resources and set the loglevel to "info".